RuthAndRoth/Roth2/Documentation/Packaging/README.txt

 ============================================================
 BAKES ON MESH

 Roth2 v2 is a single layer mesh that is designed to work well with Bakes on Mesh.
 It still has a simplified alpha capability.
-Skin textures may still be applied, but in Bakes on Mesh mode system layer alpha masks can be worn to give. more control over hidden areas.
+Skin textures may still be applied, but in Bakes on Mesh mode system layer alpha masks can be worn to give more control over hidden areas.

 The "Roth2 v2 Mesh Avatar" box contents are designed so that they form a complete initial avatar using Bakes on Mesh.
 You can switch to your own shape, skin, eyes and hair and/or use the HUD to change your appearance.

 ============================================================
 HUD

 Roth2 v2 uses a single combination HUD for alpha masking, skin and eye texture applier and other features.
-The skins and eyes that are available is set via a notecard (!CONFIG) in the Contents of the HUD which can be edited to incorporate your own skin and/or eye textures.
+The skins and eyes that are available is set via a notecard (!CONFIG) in the Contents of the HUD which can be edited to incorporate your own skins (10 slots are available) and/or eye textures (5 slots are available).

 ============================================================
 BOX CONTENTS